MileHacker Logo

 Spring (late March to the Start of may) is Tokyo's most popular time to visit, due to the iconic Sakura (cherry blossoms).
 Weather is delightful.
 Autumn (October to November) is another highly favored period, bringing pleasant temperatures and stunning fall foliage.

 Winter (excluding New Year's) sees fewer international tourists.
 Summer may be strongly hot and humid.
-Check local weather advisories during typhoon season (August-October).
+Check local weather advisories during the season for typhoons (August-October).

 Typhoon Season Alert